koheikanno/SCARAB/README.md

 Ubuntu 17.10 + ROS Lunar 1.13.5 (ROS Lunar does NOT support Ubuntu 17.10 yet.
 I had installed ROS before I upgraded to 17.10 from 17.04.)

 ## TODO:
-* Test the AUX1 PWM output with the modified [PX4 Firmware](https://github.com/koheikanno/Firmware) for payload drops.
 * Brush up the UI.
-* Open and close FPV window from the UI
 * Create a .launch file.
-* Clean up for readability
-* Clean up master branch
-* Classify stray functions
 * Modifiable CSV file, crosshair, FCU adresses
 * Check or create a new ROS package